hmrc/slack-notifications/README.md

 ## Response

-Response will typically have 201 status code and following details:
+Response will typically have 201 status code and the following details:

 ```